sravi1210/BTP-Research/README.md

 # Cost Effective App Data Distribution in Edge Computing
-	- Code for different approaches and datasets.
+	- Code For Different Approaches and Datasets.